stackoverprof/audiobox/README.md

 ### Music Player

-Yes! it's a feature to let you listen to the preview of the tracks you love, you can click the play button in the track or even a to play the whole playlist continously.
+Yes! it's a feature to let you listen to the preview of the tracks you love, you can click the play button in the track or even to play the whole playlist continously in their order.
 If you wan't to listen the full version, there's also a link provided in the mini player (bottom-left) that will redirect you to the Spotify App.

 ### History

 After you used the Music Player feature, all the tracks you've listened to will be listed under the `/history` page.
-You can also see the information about how long ago was the track played and then you can also Re-play them all.
+You can also see the information about how long ago was the track played and then you can also re-play them all.

 ## Tech-stack Breakdown